Is self-employment right for me?

 • Does it use your strongest skills?

-• Do you get personal satisfaction and thrive on solving problems and overcoming challenges?
+• Do you get personal satisfaction and thrive on solving issues and overcoming challenges?

 • Can you earn enough money doing it?

-• Where would you like to be in five years' time, and will being self-employed help you get there or get there faster?
+• Where would you like to be in five years' time, and will self-employment get you there faster?

-• Are you well motivated and able forge your own path?
+• Are you well motivated and able to forge your own path?

 There are plenty of good reasons to become self-employed but discontentment with your current job, or being unemployed, may not be the best reasons.